Meike-K/hello_genomics_calc_py36/README.md

 ### Docker

 Every application runs in the FASTGenomics runtime in the form of an own docker container (which you can imagine as self-sustaining, portable workplaces).
 Using docker containers helps us to eliminate the "works on my machine" problems and afford full reproducibility and transparency.
-Moreover using docker containers allows you to use any programming language and framework you want to achieve your results and makes things simple for us integrating your app into the analyses if you want to.
+Moreover using docker containers allows you to use any programming language and framework you prefer while keeping things as simple as possible for us to integrate your app into an analysis.
 You like Python?
 So do we.
 You are an Haskel or Julia expert?
 Just use it!
-Do you have a special configuration, which is extremely complicated or annoying to install?
+Do you have some special configuration, which is extremely complicated or annoying to install?
 Just do it once and your app will work everywhere.

 You never heard of Docker before?
 Read the article [Docker Overview].